irisdum/irisdum.github.io/_pages/datasets.md

 #### A. CropRot
-A crop change detection dataset.
+A crop change detection dataset with Sentinel-2 SITS between 2019-2020.
 Patch location corresponds to PASTIS ROIs.
-Dataset will be released soon
+The dataset is available at [https://zenodo.org/records/13880014](https://zenodo.org/records/13880014)